 In many cases, the interview will test your level of knowledge in a specific technical field.
 A developer might be asked to write or fix a block of code, a writer may be given a small writing assignment, etc.

-Coming in to an interview based on having a certain set of skills, and not being able to perform them during the interview, can prevent you from landing or keeping the job.
+Coming into an interview based on having a certain set of skills, and not being able to perform them during the interview, can prevent you from landing or keeping the job.

-In many cases, technical know-how can be taught on the job, and employers are flexible with this as long as the applicant is honest about their level of experience going in to it.
+In many cases, technical know-how can be taught on the job, and employers are flexible with this as long as the applicant is honest about their level of experience going into it.

 You can teach technical skills, but you can’t teach honesty.

-3. Inaccurate employment dates
+3. Creating inaccurate employment dates

 Detailed employment dates are important to include on your resume, but if you can’t recall the exact month you started job, you may be better off listing just the year.
+This also means never altering the dates to shorten any gaps in employment you might think look bad to a recruiter.

 Alternatively, you may have the option to call your previous employer to confirm your precise employment dates.
 This is exactly what a responsible employer would do prior to hiring someone.

-4. Overblown salary history
+4. Overblowing your salary history

 This is especially true if you overstate the salary, as it would be seen as a trick to receive a higher offer.